 In Windows, some audio applications will take exclusive control of an audio device driver while in use so that other applications cannot play audio through that device at the same time.

 Disabling the Exclusive Mode options in Windows Sound Preferences can solve this by preventing audio applications from taking exclusive control.

-4.1 Select the device you are using for playback and click Properties, then, uncheck the same box as previously done.
+Go to the tab Recording" > Properties", then, uncheck the same box as previously done.